⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

-⚖️ Understanding The Law Chapter 5 — Terry Stops
+⚖️ Understanding The Law the Right Way — Chapter Five — Terry Stops: Pat-Downs and Legal Limits

 A Terry stop exists in the space between freedom and custody.